-Debt can feel like a negative thing, but it’s important to remember that not all debt is bad.
-For many people it’s a part of everyday life and only becomes a problem when it becomes too much to manage.
+For many people, it’s a part of everyday life and debt is only a problem when it becomes too much to manage.

-During your time at university, you’ll have two main costs to cover – tuition fees and living expenses.
+During your time at university, you’ll have 2 main costs to cover – tuition fees and living expenses.
 A student loan may be available to help with both.

 If you’re taking out a Postgraduate Master’s Loan to help with course fees and living costs, the amount you get will depend on when your course starts.
 The same applies to a Postgraduate Doctoral Loan.

-You’ll be expected to pay back your student loan, but not until after you’ve graduated and your income is over a certain amount.
-Things to bear in mind:
+You’ll be expected to pay back your student loan after you’ve graduated and your income is over a certain amount.
+Keep in mind:

-There’s also an option to make extra repayments or pay back your loan in full early if you want to and can afford to.
+You can make extra repayments or pay back your full loan early if you want to and can afford to.

 Interest is charged from the day you start receiving the loan until it’s repaid in full, or cancelled.

-While you’re studying, the interest rate is based on the UK retail price index (RPI) plus 3%.
-After you graduate, it depends on how much you earn.
+While you’re studying, the interest rate is based on the UK retail price index (RPI) plus up to 3% depending on your income.

 The interest rate may change depending on when you started your course.
-You can find out more about this on the gov.uk website.
+Visit GOV.UK: Repaying your student loan to find out more.

 If you need further advice, you may want to speak to the National Association of Student Money Advisers (NASMA) or your Students’ Union welfare team.
-They may be able to guide you in the right direction.
+They may be able to help.

-As a student it’s unlikely you’ll have a long track record of borrowing, so you may have a low credit score.
-This is what lenders use to help them determine whether or not to give you credit.
+As a student, it’s unlikely you’ll have a long history of borrowing, so you may have a low credit score.
+This is what lenders use to help them determine whether to give you credit.

 A student credit card could help you build up your credit rating, which could stand you in good stead for any future borrowing.

-If you choose to take out a credit card and spend money on it, it’s important you never miss a repayment as it may harm your credit score if you do.
+If you choose to take out a credit card and spend money on it, it’s important you never miss a repayment as it may harm your credit score.

-Student credit cards typically have a low credit limit to help people avoid getting into too much debt.
-But you should always try to pay off your balance in full each month so you won’t have to pay any interest on what you owe.
+Student credit cards typically have a low credit limit to help people avoid having too much debt.
+But you should aim to pay off your balance in full each month.
+This way, you won’t have to pay interest on what you owe.